neilquinlan/CreditCardSorter/README.md

 A correctly formed file being a :

 1. Tab delimited .txt file.
-2. The information in the order of bank, card number, expiry date.
+2. The information being in the order of bank, card number, expiry date.

 Upon reading this file the programme will then output to the command prompt :